contactmeroshan/MachineLearningWithJavascript/README.md

 Then narrowing the testing with value of K=10, 11 AND 12.
 With k=10 gave the best result in the console

-feature value 0 meaning BALL POSITION feature value 1 meaning BALL BOUNCINESS feature value 2 meaning BALL SIZE
+--FEATURE value 0 meaning BALL POSITION

+--FEATURE value 1 meaning BALL BOUNCINESS

+--FEATURE value 2 meaning BALL SIZE

 BUCKET NUMBER not being FEATURE but rather the LABEL , TO BE PREDICTED as per variations in the FEATURES mentioned above.